Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 Carat

 Price per carat increases non-linearly as stones cross the thresholds of 1, 2 and 5 carats.
-Stones above 5 carats of high quality become investment-grade objects.
+Stones above 5 carats of high quality are rare collector pieces.
 1 to 2 carats is the popular size for a ring centrepiece; 0.3 to 0.5 carats is the typical range for stud earrings.
 At very large sizes (above 10 carats) with strong colour and transparency, Colombian emeralds are among the most valuable objects per gram in the natural world.

 Emerald Treatment